Directed by Melia Bensussen

 Deborah Salem Smith's work has been praised as "lucid, deeply nuanced and fearless" by The New York Times, and "first-rate, a gem" by the Boston Globe.

-Related ContentRead an interview with playwright Deborah Salem Smith.
+Video and Related ContentRead an interview with playwright Deborah Salem Smith.

 Upcoming events for Faithful Cheaters:

 SPILLING THE DIRT: MAKING THEATER WITH REAL STUFF